-Materials of essential components exposed to low air temperature shall be of steel or other approved ductile material.
+Materials of exposed machinery and foundations shall be manufactured from steel or other approved ductile material.
 An average impact energy value of 20 J taken from three Charpy V tests is to be obtained at 10 °C below the lowest design temperature.
+Charpy V impact tests are not required for bronze and austenitic steel.